amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Converting a rule to code: rule templates
 -----------------------------------------

-Suppose you wanted to implement the following entry from *Garner's Modern English Usage* as a rule in Proselint:
+Suppose a developer wanted to implement the following entry from *Garner's Modern English Usage* as a rule in Proselint:

   :math:`\footnotesize\textsc{DECIMATE}`.
 Originally this word meant “to kill one in every ten,” but this etymological sense, because it’s so uncommon, has been abandoned except in historical contexts.
 Now *decimate* generally means “to cause great loss of life; to destroy a large part of.” ...
 In fact, though, the word might justifiably be considered a :math:`\footnotesize\textsc{SKUNKED TERM}`.
 Whether you stick to the original one-in-ten meaning or use the extended sense, the word is infected with ambiguity.
 And some of your readers will probably be puzzled or bothered. :cite:`garner2016garner`.